-Key facts about the professional discussion
+Key facts about the interview

-In the professional discussion an independent assessor and apprentice have a two-way formal conversation.
+In the interview, an independent assessor asks the apprentice questions.
 It gives the apprentice the opportunity to demonstrate the KSBs mapped to this assessment method.

 This assessment method is being used because:

 - > It assesses KSBs holistically and objectively. - > It allows for assessment of KSBs that do not occur on a regular or predictable basis. - > It allows for assessment of responses where there are a range of potential answers. - It can be conducted remotely, potentially reducing cost.